Mjz86/C_colon/mcc.md

 the second goal is being exceptionally safe ( pun intended).

 the third goal is being blazingly fast ( lower priority than simplicity though).

+by banning unsafe , all the complaints of complexity only fall on c colon.
+While e colon users complain about how boring it is.

  i categorize them , and show what is needed to achieve these :